tronyx/tronitor/.github/PULL-REQUEST-TEMPLATE.md

 ---
 -   You must follow the template instructions.
 Failure to do so will result in your pull request being closed.
--   Please respect that UMU is developed by volunteers, IE: me, who can only reply in their spare time.
+-   Please respect that USMU is developed by volunteers, IE: me, who can only reply in their spare time.